Theo2co/adanalysts-template-website/storydata.md

   </div>
   <div class="narrator-body">
     <div class="narrator-label">Narrator · Data Redditor</div>
     <p>They run K-means successfully, identifiying the ennemy and friendship thresholds.
-The plot them on top of the friendship scores distribution:</p>
+They plot them on top of the friendship scores distribution:</p>
   </div>
 </div>